alancrawford/Smolyak/README.md

 # View the vector of grid points
 sg.grid

+# View the vector of grid points in x-coordinates
+x(sg.grid)

 # Convert grid from vector of vectors to a matrix (i.e. for plot)
 grid = VVtoMatrix(sg.grid)
 ```